 October is Dyslexia Awareness Month, and we’re excited to present our 7th annual webinar, “2021 Dyslexia Research and Evidence-Based Best Practices” with neuroscientist and Northwestern University Adjunct Associate Professor Dr. Martha Burns on Thursday, October 28th.

-If you can’t wait to get a glimpse at the latest and greatest dyslexia research that came out in the past year, keep reading!
-We’ve put together a quick overview of three articles published in 2021 that expand our understanding of dyslexia, the most common and often misunderstood learning disability.
+If you can’t wait to glimpse the latest and greatest dyslexia research that came out this year, keep reading!
+We’ve put together a quick overview of three articles published in 2021 that expand our understanding of dyslexia, the most common and often misunderstood learning difference.
 We hope this new information will shine a brighter light on dyslexia and provide actionable best practices for you to implement with your students.

-As many educators probably already know, working memory is an essential component of learning how to read.
-New research published in September 2021 corroborates existing research that students with dyslexia have less developed working memory as it relates to phonological awareness and executive function.
+As many educators already know, working memory is an essential component of learning how to read.
+New research published in September 2021 supports existing research that students with dyslexia have less developed working memory as it relates to phonological awareness and executive function.

-Phonological working memory involves both storing phonemes (sounds) in a temporary, short-term memory cache where they can be readily accessed and using, or working, on that content.
-That means that one reason why students with dyslexia struggle with reading may be because it’s hard to hold all the phonemes they’re sounding out in a word in their head and then blend those sounds.
-For example, it’s hard to decode the word basket if, by the time you finish sounding out [ b][æ][s][k][e][t], you’ve forgotten what the first few phonemes were and can’t blend them.
+Phonological working memory involves both storing phonemes (sounds) in a temporary, short-term memory cache where they can be readily accessed and using that content.
+One reason students with dyslexia struggle with reading might be because it’s hard to hold all the phonemes they’re sounding out in their heads and then blend those sounds.
+For example, it’s hard to decode the word "basket" if, by the time you finish sounding out [ b][æ][s][k][e][t], you’ve forgotten what the first few phonemes were and can’t blend them.

 Since phonological working memory is essential for phonics and decoding (which, in turn, are essential for reading), students with dyslexia likely have trouble processing, storing, and recalling what sounds correspond to which letters.

 Students with dyslexia also need extra support on their working memory that initiates central executive function, which governs our ability to retain and manipulate distinct pieces of information over short periods of time.
-Executive function working memory enables us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
-Just as a taxi dispatcher in a busy city manages the arrivals and departures of many cabs on multiple routes, the brain needs working memory to filter distractions, prioritize tasks, achieve goals, and regulate impulses—all required when reading.
+Executive function enables us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
+Just as a taxi dispatcher in a busy city manages the arrivals and departures of many cabs on multiple routes, the brain needs executive function to remember information, filter distractions, prioritize tasks, achieve goals, and regulate impulses—all required when reading.